zesk/build/README.md

 - `bin/build/tools.sh` - The only include required for all build tools functions, also can be used as `tools.sh identicalCheck ...`

-## Zesk Build Project structure

-- `bin/build/env/*.sh` - Any external environment variable is referenced here.
-Projects should override default *behavior* with `./bin/env/*.sh` files.
-- `bin/build/tools/*.sh` - Build tools function implementations.
-- `bin/build/pipeline/*.sh` - Tools or steps for deployment
-- `bin/build/install/*.sh` - Install dependencies in the pipeline (most of these exist as functions)
-- `bin/build/hooks/*.sh` - All default hooks are here.

 ## Your project structure

-Defaults:
+Zesk Build makes the following assumptions about your project structure:

-- `./` - Application root
+- `./` - Application root (same as `buildHome`)
 - `./bin/build/` - Zesk Build installation location (may *not* be changed)
 - `./bin/hooks/` - Application hook implementation (`hook-name` with `.sh` on the end)
 - `./bin/env/` - Your project's environment variables defaults (`NAME` with `.sh` on the end if you use `buildEnvironmentLoad`)
 - `./docs/release/v1.0.0.md` - Release notes (override by adding `BUILD_RELEASE_NOTES` environment)

+## Zesk Build Project structure

+Internally Zesk Build

+- `bin/build/env/*.sh` - Any external environment variable is referenced here.
+Projects should override default *behavior* with `./bin/env/*.sh` files.
+- `bin/build/tools/*.sh` - Build tools function implementations and template files (`.md` files)
+- `bin/build/hooks/*.sh` - All default hooks are here - if your application does not implement them - these are used.

 ## Other binaries